awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    + Updated `pg_hint_plan` to version 1\.3\.3\.
    + Added `plprofiler` version 4\.1\.

-For information about extensions and modules, see [Extensions supported on Aurora PostgreSQL 10\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.10)\.
+For information about extensions and modules, see [Extensions supported for Aurora PostgreSQL 10\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.10)\.

 ## PostgreSQL 10\.7, Aurora PostgreSQL release 2\.3 \(unsupported\)<a name="AuroraPostgreSQL.Updates.20180305.23"></a>